Treason Act 1554: Section 8 – Misprision of treason

-Sections 9 to 12 - Further procedure
+Sections 9 to 12 – Further procedure

-Section 9 preserved privilege of peerage — the right of peers of the realm to be tried by their peers.
+Section 9 of the act preserved privilege of peerage — the right of peers of the realm to be tried by their peers.
 Section 10 stipulated that offences against the Act which were committed "only by preaching or words" must be prosecuted within six months.

-Section 11 created a new rule of evidence for cases of treason under this Act (but not other treasons).
+Section 11 of the act created a new rule of evidence for cases of treason under the act (but not other treasons).
 It required all of the witnesses against the defendant (or at least two of them) to attend court to give evidence against him in person, "if living and within the realm".
 (The rule did not apply if the defendant pleaded guilty.)
-Different versions of this two witnesses rule were adopted in the Sedition Act 1661, the Treason Act 1695, and eventually in Article Three of the United States Constitution.
+Different versions of this two witnesses rule were adopted in the Sedition Act 1661 (13 Cha.
+2 St. 1. c.
+1), the Treason Act 1695, and eventually in Article Three of the United States Constitution.
 The rule was first enacted in the Treason Act 1547.

-Section 12 made similar provision to section 7.
+Section 12 of the act made similar provision to section 7.

-Section 13 - Accessories
+Section 13 – Accessories

-Section 13 provided the rule for how accessories were to be treated for aiding and abetting a crime for which the penalty depended on whether it was the defendant's first or second offence.
+Section 13 of the act provided the rule for how accessories were to be treated for aiding and abetting a crime for which the penalty depended on whether it was the defendant's first or second offence.
 An accessory was to receive the same penalty as the principal offender, regardless of whether the accessory had committed the offence before.

 Repeals

-The Act, except sections 6 and 8, was repealed on 28 July 1863 by the Statute Law Revision Act 1863.
+The whole act, except sections 6 and 8, was repealed on 28 July 1863 by section 1 of, and the schedule to, Statute Law Revision Act 1863.

-The whole Act was repealed by the Criminal Law Act 1967.
+The whole act was repealed on 1 January 1968 by section 10(2) of, and part I of schedule 3 to, the Criminal Law Act 1967.

 Ireland

-The Act was adopted by the Parliament of Ireland in 1556.
+The act was adopted by the Parliament of Ireland as the Treason Act 1556 (3 & 4 Phil. & Mar. c.
+11 (I)).

 Other treason legislation in 1554

-Two other Acts concerning treason were passed in 1554: 1 & 2 Ph & M c 9 and 1 & 2 Ph & M c 11.
+Two other acts concerning treason were passed in 1554, the Traitorous Words Act 1554 (1 & 2 Ph. & M. c.
+9) and Counterfeit Coin Act 1554 (1 & 2 Ph. & M. c.
+11).

 The former made it treason to "pray or desire that God will shorten the Queen's days".
-The latter made it treason to import counterfeit coins and returned the rules of evidence to what they had been before the Treason Act 1547.
+The latter made it treason to import counterfeit coins and returned the rules of evidence to what they had been before the Treason Act 1547 (1 Edw.
+6. c.
+12).